9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ## Record syntax

-Writing accessor functions for each of a data type\'s components can be repetitive and tedious.
+Writing accessor functions for each of a data type's components can be repetitive and tedious.

 :::: captioned-content